Flithor/ReusableCodes/README.md

 # ReusableCodes
 Reuseable codes in my coding life.
-If you need it, you just need add a comment like :
+If you need it, you just need add comment before the code:
 ```
 //Code From: https://github.com/Flithor/ReusableCodes/{file path}
 ```